MCFpy/mcf/docs/source/getting_started.rst

         var_polscore_name=["Y_LC0_un_lc_pot", "Y_LC1_un_lc_pot", "Y_LC2_un_lc_pot"],
         var_x_ord_name=["x1", "x2"],
         var_x_unord_name=["female"],
-        gen_method='policy tree',
+        gen_method= "policy tree",
         pt_depth=2
         )

 Note that the ``pt_depth`` parameter specifies the depth of the policy tree.
 For demonstration purposes we set it to 2.
-In practice, you should choose a larger value, which will increase the computational burden.
+In practice, you should choose a larger value which will increase the computational burden.

 After initializing an Optimal Policy Tree, the **mcf** package will similar to above create an output folder where a number of standard outputs will be saved for your convenience.
 Check your console output for the location of this folder.
 You can also manually specify this folder using the ``gen_outpath`` parameter.